KonradHoeffner/tempoguide/index.md

 * Tsabo’s Web: As you mentioned, heavy amount of Lands with a shift back to Rishadan Port is what you need.

 ## Not Recommended Sideboard Cards
+As someone who experiments a lot with off meta sideboard cards I want to tell you what doesn't work to make future exploration easier.

 * Emrakul or any other shuffle Eldrazi - I tried this out after I played against 2 Painter opponents in the same league and then didn’t face any for the next three leagues…
 * Court of Cunning - Former anti-control card but probably not needed anymore after Kaito.